 The LAB will allow you to complete courses, certifications or learn new programs and features.
 The uses of technology for teaching have evolved, and so must the design and configuration of your lab – it must transform into flexible, technology-enhanced spaces for maximum effectiveness.

-Start build your lab today and expand your horizons to new areas.
-Use docs.microsoft.com and the community for inspiration on where you want to go today.
+Start building your lab today and expand your horizons to new areas.
+Use docs.microsoft.com and the community for inspiration on where to go today.